knaidu/problem-solving/arrays/trapping_water.md

 ```

 ## Solution
-- Observe that the rectangel fills up around the max, therefor compute the capacity on the left and right side separately
+- Observe that the rectangle fills up around the max, therefor compute the capacity on the left and right side separately
 - For the left side go from left to max, keep track of max_so far, capacity = diff(max-current_entry)
 - For the right side go from right to max, keep track of max_so far, capacity = diff(max-current_entry)